AndrewMMickel/event-logger/README.md

 Additional exploration
 ----------------------
+- [x] Add a background.
+Also make the background scale with the size of the display.
-- [ ] Add a page function into the site for organization purposes
+- [ ] Add a multiple pages function into the site for organization purposes.

 Diagram
 ----------------------